"The role of the Governor is largely a thinking and questioning role, not a doing role."

 All Governors are encouraged to make active contributions to all meetings.

-If anything above prompts you to offer your services as a Governor of the Academy, please send a brief CV, along with the completed form below to our Clerk of the Academy Board, Sue Harwood, at firstname.lastname@example.org adding 'GOVERNOR-DIRECTOR INFORMATION' in the subject line.
+If anything above prompts you to offer your services as a Governor of the Academy, please send a brief CV, along with the completed form below to our Clerk of the Academy Board, Zoe Leach, at firstname.lastname@example.org adding 'GOVERNOR-DIRECTOR INFORMATION' in the subject line.
 Please let us know if you would like to chat with our current Chair of the Academy Board.

 It is, if course, not always possible to offer a post to volunteers if particular skill set or experience already exist within the Board and other subject experience is missing.